mkumail51/Classification-Using-Scikit-Learn/README.md

 **Consistent Evaluation Methodology:** Each model is evaluated using a separate test set where x_test is used to generate predictions and y_test provides the true labels.
 **Extensible Codebase:** Designed to allow additional models or evaluation metrics with minimal modifications.

-Prerequisites
+**Prerequisites:**
-Python 3.6 or higher
+  - Python 3.6 or higher
-scikit-learn
+  - scikit-learn
-numpy
+  - numpy
-pandas
+  - pandas

 **Install the required packages with:**
   - pip install -r requirements.txt